deltachat/deltachat-pages/_posts/2025-05-20-browser-edition.md

     <figcaption>Delta Chat Web inside of Home Assistant</figcaption>
 </figure>

-### Technical Details for the Interested
+### Diving deeper into technical details

 To make the Web UI of delta chat desktop independent of electron, we needed to make our code more modular:

-- We switched to the JSON-RPC API, which we explored in detail in a [previous blog post](https://delta.chat/en/2025-02-11-why-jsonrpc-bindings-exist).
+- We switched to the JSON-RPC API, which we highlighted in a [previous blog post](https://delta.chat/en/2025-02-11-why-jsonrpc-bindings-exist).
-- We created a new `Runtime` interface and moved all direct calls to electron into a `ReuntimeElectron` class that implements this interface.
+- We created a new `Runtime` interface and moved all direct calls to electron into a `RuntimeElectron` class that implements this interface.
 - We also moved nearly all the logic to the frontend/UI code, so the runtimes are even simpler to make and maintain because they contain less and simpler code.

-This way, the web-based UI of the desktop client became fully independent of electron.
+Effectively, the web-based UI of the desktop client became independent of Electron or Chromium.
 To add a new Runtime you just need to implement the runtime interface and load it when you start the app.

 The code of the runtime interface: <https://github.com/deltachat/deltachat-desktop/blob/main/packages/runtime/runtime.ts#L29>